|TITLE||Multilateral Diplomacy and International Rule-making and Regional Sea Governance Policy Simulation Exercise|

 |LEVEL||05 - Postgraduate Modular Diploma or Degree Course|

-The first half of this study-unit straddles over conflict management and consensus building are addressed along with those conflicting interests that can be a barrier to effective ocean governance and management.
+The first half of this study-unit addresses conflict management and consensus building along with those conflicting interests that can be a barrier to effective ocean governance and management.
 This study-unit covers the mechanisms available for conflict prevention, conflict management through peaceful resolution and consensus-building techniques.
 It introduces participants to foresight study methods and tools for future-oriented assessments and planning.